 Community commitment to health and safety

 It is the responsibility of all in the RISD community to keep fellow community members safe and well.
 We cannot eliminate the risk of COVID-19 on campus completely, but with strict adherence to public health policies now in place (self-screening, wearing a face covering at all times, maintaining 6′ distance, and frequent hand washing), we can reduce the risk.
-Compliance to these policies is not a choice but a necessary condition for students, faculty, and staff to return to RISD this fall.
 As part of this, RISD has required all community members to take the Community Commitment to Health Pledge to help stop the spread of the COVID-19.

 We urge you to take the steps below to address repeated offenses.
 Community members are only to call Public Safety in the case of emergency.

 - Students: Speak first to your Resident Advisor or a member of the Student Affairs team, who can help address the situation.